mozg4D/smartphone-as-a-keyboard/README.md

 Add to startup, run as administrator

 Add to home screen (in android chrome menue)

-phone and computer must be connected to same wifi network

 to make standalone exe:
 pyinstaller --ico=ico.ico --noconsole keyboard.py